Snapchat/KeyDB-docs/docs/active-rep.md

 ## Testing Active-Replica

 Any commands you write to one node will be seen on the other node.
 If a server goes down, the timestamping will ensure your replica will not overwrite newer writes when it is brought back online.
 This enables you to set up scripts, cron, etc to automatically reboot failed instances if desired without the risk of overwriting new data.
-Under extremely high loading there may be mild latentcy but still very low in data syncing (almost negligible).
+Under extremely high loading there may be mild latency but still very low in data syncing (almost negligible).